axone-protocol/docs/docs/faq/faq.md

 Today's datasets are stored in silos, their potential and value stay untapped.
 This situation exists because of a substantial lack of trust and incentives to share data.

 Many companies' products and crypto projects tried to tackle these issues through a similar approach: data marketplaces.
-But this approach is highly limiting because 1. the exchanged data is accessible to the buyer, resulting in risks, and 2. pricing mechanisms are disconnected from how data is used, resulting in poor incentives.
+But this approach is highly limiting because 1.
+The exchanged data is accessible to the buyer, resulting in risks, and 2.
+Pricing mechanisms are disconnected from how data is used, resulting in poor incentives.

 Today, there's no infrastructure, centralized or decentralized, to easily share any resource and agree on rules to enable these resources to interact with each other.

 ### What solution is Axone providing?

 Axone is a Cosmos-based layer-1 for anyone to build applications based on shared data & services.
-Axone blockchain and no-code interfaces allows individuals and companies to build and join ecosystems where they can (1) share anything (datasets, algorithms, software, computation..)
-(2) define any rules (business models, workflow management..) and (3) build applications on top of everything shared in the ecosystem.
+Axone blockchain and no-code interfaces allows individuals and companies to build and join ecosystems where they can (1) share anything (datasets, algorithms, software, computation...)
+(2) define any rules (business models, workflow management...) and (3) build applications on top of everything shared in the ecosystem.
 Axone aims to become the IBC-connected hub to value any existing web2 system.

 ### What is trust-minimized data sharing?